-To give more regularization to model, we set α from uniform distribution (0, 1) which is an indicator adjusting the number of candidate boxes to use.
-Then random boxes are selected by the value of αT from total candidate boxes.
-For selected t th candidate box in random boxes, we just fill the box region with a nuclear object extracted from nuclear subset.
-Unlike [1]

-which applied large or small scale jittering to pasted objects, we just apply horizontal, vertical flip. αT is converted to integer by rounding computation if its data type is float.
+the number of candidate boxes that can be used.
+Then, random boxes were selected by the value of αT from total candidate boxes.
+For the selected t th candidate box in random boxes, we filled the box region with a nuclear object extracted from nuclear subset.
+In contrast to the technique in [1], which applied large- or small-scale jittering to pasted objects, we applied horizontal and vertical flip. αT was converted to an integer by rounding computation if its data was of floating type.

-Assigning different copy-paste weight for each class
+Assigning different copy–paste weight for each class

-Through this method that calculate the total number of candidate boxes, copy-paste weight for each class can be assigned.
-That is, by multiplying the number of selected candidate boxes by the weight of each class we set, we assign the ratio of how many objects of specific class to paste.
-Of course, specific classes with fewer objects can be more focused on than others.
-To simply focus more on and to focus on fewer classes) To simply focus more on specific classes with fewer objects (i.e. Neutrophil, Eosinophil), we assign the weight of 0.3, 0.1, 0.1, 0.1, 0.3, 0.1 to neutrophil, lymphocyte, plasma, eosinophil, connective, respectively.
+Through this method that calculate the total number of candidate boxes, copy–paste weight for each class can be assigned.
+That is, by multiplying the number of selected candidate boxes by the weight of each class we set, we assigned the ratio of how many objects of specific class to paste.
+Focus could be set on specific classes that had fewer objects than others.
+For example, in our case, to focus more on specific classes with fewer objects (i.e., Neutrophil, Eosinophil), we assigned the weight of 0.3, 0.1, 0.1, 0.1, 0.3,

+0.1 to Neutrophil, Epithelial, Lymphocyte, Plasma, Eosinophil, Connective, respectively.

-Copy-paste level considering metadata
+Copy–paste level considering metadata

-For further application of our method, we design 2 different copy-paste level to consider metadata inherent in histology image dataset: source-level and random-level.
-In source-level copy-paste, considering there are several image sources (i.e. GlaS , CRAG , CoNSeP , DigestPath, Pannuke ) which means what organization the histology images come from, nuclear objects from images with specific source should be pasted onto images with same source.
-In other words, nuclear objects should be copy-pasted within different images with same source which is why we call it source-level.
-Unlike this, in random-level copy-paste, nuclear objects from images with any source could be pasted onto images with random source without considering image sources.
+For further application of our method, we designed two different copy–paste levels to consider metadata inherent in histology image dataset: source-level and random-level.
+In source-level copy–paste, considering there are several image sources (i.e. GlaS , CRAG , CoNSeP , DigestPath, Pannuke ), which refers to the organization from where the histology images were taken, nuclear objects from images with specific source should be pasted onto images with same source.
+In other words, nuclear objects should be copy–pasted within different images with the same source; hence, this is referred to as source-level copy–paste.
+In contrast to this, in random-level copy–paste, nuclear objects from images with any source could be pasted onto images with random source, without considering image sources.

 3. Experiments and results

+3.1 Training Pipeline

+To validate our method, we adopted the HoVer-Net [3] as the nuclear segmentation pipeline.
+HoVer-Net [3] predicts the horizontal and vertical distances between nuclear object and